eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 between the web browser and a remote Relying Party Instance, which may operate on a server managed by the Relying Party.
-This interface complies with the [Digital Credentials API], which is a browser API that is currently being standardized within the W3C.
+This interface complies with the [Digital Credentials API], which is a browser API that is currently being standardised within the W3C.
 Additionally, OpenID Foundation is standardazing an OpenID4VP profile for the W3C Digityal Credentials API, that defines how OpenID4VP will be used over the Digital Credentials API.
 - The **WI-platform API** interface is an inter-app API that implements the Digital Credentials API mechanism at OS level.
-There are however no current plans to standardize this interface on the level of the API calls.
+There are however no current plans to standardise this interface on the level of the API calls.
 These calls will be specified in the developer documentation for the respective OS.
 One of the key elements of this API is that Wallet Unit receives reliable information regarding the origin of the presentation request.